zhangrongxiang/zhangrongxiang/README.md

 **人，可以生如蚁而美如神 ———顾城**

-My name is Jack Zhang.
-I am an undergraduate student at Harbin Institute of Technology(Weihai).
-I  am interested in various fields including **Generative Models** and **Vector Graphics Synthesis.**
+I am a undergraduate student at Harbin Institute of Technology and an incoming PhD student at [Shanghai Innovation Institute](https://www.sii.edu.cn/main.htm).
+Currently I am working under the guidance of [Prof.Songhua Liu](https://huage001.github.io/) at [School of Artificial Intelligence, Shanghai Jiao Tong University](https://soai.sjtu.edu.cn/).
-I also love reading novels and poems.

-Currently I am focusing on video generation, and a remote student of [LINS LAB](https://lins-lab.github.io/), directed by [Tao Lin](https://tlin-taolin.github.io/).
+Prior to that, I  was a remote student of [LINS LAB](https://lins-lab.github.io/), directed by [Tao Lin](https://tlin-taolin.github.io/).
 I have also done a research internship in [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=en) 's AI BOX group(Gaoling School,Renmin University of China).

+My research interests include **generative models,computer vision,  and machine learning theory.** I am dedicated to building efficient generative model systems and exploring the application of generative models in computer vision.

+I am seeking for **PhD positions in generative models, computer vision, and machine learning theory**.
 If you are interested in me, your contact is highly anticipated!

 - ✨ Student of life :)